Peloton (NASDAQ:PTON) Cut to Buy at BidaskClub

-BidaskClub cut shares of Peloton (NASDAQ:PTON) from a strong-buy rating to a buy rating in a research report report published on Friday morning, BidAskClub reports.
+BidaskClub cut shares of Peloton (NASDAQ:PTON) from a strong-buy rating to a buy rating in a research report report published on Friday, BidAskClub reports.

-Other equities analysts have also issued research reports about the company.
-Macquarie boosted their price objective on Peloton from $125.00 to $150.00 and gave the stock an outperform rating in a research note on Tuesday.
-Oppenheimer boosted their price target on shares of Peloton from $50.00 to $105.00 and gave the company an outperform rating in a research report on Friday, September 11th.
-UBS Group upped their price objective on shares of Peloton from $58.00 to $85.00 and gave the company a neutral rating in a report on Friday, September 11th.
-Robert W. Baird raised their price objective on shares of Peloton from $120.00 to $140.00 and gave the stock an outperform rating in a research report on Tuesday, October 13th.
-Finally, Bank of America boosted their target price on shares of Peloton from $116.00 to $150.00 and gave the company a buy rating in a report on Thursday, October 15th.
-One equities research analyst has rated the stock with a sell rating, five have given a hold rating and twenty-three have given a buy rating to the company.
-The stock currently has a consensus rating of Buy and a consensus target price of $112.07.
+Other research analysts have also issued reports about the company.
+Oppenheimer raised their price target on Peloton from $50.00 to $105.00 and gave the stock an outperform rating in a research report on Friday, September 11th.
+Truist raised their price target on Peloton from $115.00 to $144.00 and gave the stock a buy rating in a research report on Wednesday, October 14th.
+BofA Securities raised their price target on Peloton from $116.00 to $150.00 and gave the stock a buy rating in a research report on Thursday, October 15th.
+Stifel Nicolaus raised their price target on Peloton from $72.00 to $120.00 and gave the stock a buy rating in a research report on Friday, September 11th.
+Finally, MKM Partners raised their price target on Peloton from $36.00 to $70.00 and gave the stock a neutral rating in a research report on Tuesday, September 8th.
+One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and twenty-three have assigned a buy rating to the company.
+The company presently has a consensus rating of Buy and an average target price of $112.07.

-Several large investors have recently bought and sold shares of PTON.
-Hartford Financial Management Inc. purchased a new stake in shares of Peloton during the third quarter worth $35,000.
-Glassman Wealth Services increased its position in shares of Peloton by 615.4% in the 2nd quarter.
-Glassman Wealth Services now owns 465 shares of the company’s stock valued at $27,000 after purchasing an additional 400 shares during the last quarter.
-Evolution Wealth Advisors LLC purchased a new stake in shares of Peloton in the 3rd quarter valued at approximately $57,000.
-Trustcore Financial Services LLC acquired a new stake in shares of Peloton in the 2nd quarter valued at $38,000.
-Finally, Parkside Financial Bank & Trust purchased a new stake in shares of Peloton during the 2nd quarter worth $42,000.
-Institutional investors and hedge funds own 59.54% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in PTON.
+Pathstone Family Office LLC acquired a new stake in shares of Peloton in the first quarter valued at about $27,000.
+Glassman Wealth Services grew its holdings in Peloton by 615.4% during the second quarter.
+Glassman Wealth Services now owns 465 shares of the company’s stock worth $27,000 after purchasing an additional 400 shares during the period.
+Hartford Financial Management Inc. bought a new position in Peloton during the third quarter worth about $35,000.
+Trustcore Financial Services LLC bought a new position in Peloton during the second quarter worth about $38,000.
+Finally, Parkside Financial Bank & Trust bought a new position in Peloton during the second quarter worth about $42,000.
+59.54% of the stock is currently owned by institutional investors and hedge funds.

 Peloton Interactive, Inc provides interactive fitness products in North America.
 It offers connected fitness products, such as the Peloton Bike and the Peloton Tread, which include touchscreen that streams live and on-demand classes.
 The company also provides connected fitness subscriptions for multiple household users, and access to all live and on-demand classes, as well as Peloton Digital app for connected fitness subscribers to provide access to its classes.